 Cotopaxi Allpa 35L Review

-Cons: No obvious place for wallet or passport, pocket design less intuititve
+Cons: Not enough organization in easy access pocket, no obvious place for wallet or passport, pocket design less intuitive

 Compare to Similar Products